What do your kids see and feel at home?

 What did you imagine being a family would be like?
 Was it a picture of blissful, happy days filled with laughter and joy?
 Is that the reality?
 What is the reality?

-The lives of men and women diverge after the birth of a baby and both are left feeling less understood and less appreciated.
-Women often get resentful about their lack of freedom and are confused that the arrival of their adorable baby has left them feeling more like the nanny, cleaner, and tea lady, than a highly competent, attractive, capable woman who is also a mother.
+The main caregiver can grow resentful about their lack of freedom and are confused that the arrival of their adorable baby has left them feeling more like the nanny and the cleaner rather than a highly competent and capable person who is also a parent.

-For men, financial pressure usually increases and most men feel caught between doing what is expected at home, doing what is expected at work, and occasionally doing something recreational.
-Whatever decision he makes, he is usually letting someone down and usually they let him know about that.
-Men get blamed for not doing housework, getting home late, or not being proactive with the baby.
+For the breadwinner, financial pressure usually increases and many feel caught between doing what is expected at home, doing what is expected at work, and occasionally doing something recreational.
+Whatever decision they make, they are usually letting someone down

 Below are FIVE things couples can do to ensure they not only stay together, but that they are a happy post-baby couple.